fncbook/fnc/book/leastsq/qr.md

 The solution of least squares problems via QR factorization does not suffer from the instability seen when the normal equations are solved by Cholesky factorization.
 ```

-This is a triangular $n\times n$ linear system that is easily solved by backward substitution, as demonstrated in {ref}`function-lsqrfact`.
-The function itself is superfluous, however, as this is essentially the algorithm used internally by Julia when \verb+A\b+ is called.
+This is a triangular $n\times n$ linear system that is easily solved by backward substitution, as demonstrated in {numref}`Function {number}<function-lsqrfact>`.
+The function itself is superfluous, however, as this is essentially the algorithm used internally by Julia when `A\b` is called.
 Most importantly, even though we derived {eq}`lsqr` from the normal equations, the solution of least squares problems via QR factorization does not suffer from the instability seen when the normal equations are solved directly using Cholesky factorization.

 (function-lsqrfact)=